amiryavand/football-team-management-api/README.md

 - [ ] Add Nationality to Players.
 - [ ] Add Ability Model for Players.
 - [ ] Add Managers for Teams.
-- [ ] Add Leages and Championships to Teams.
+- [ ] Add Leages and Championship Endpoints.